Best Places to Get Good Furniture for Cheap

 Can you Paint Cheap Furniture?

 Yep!
 You sure can!
-Wood furniture is the best to paint, but you can also paint laminate furniture (the plastic feeling furniture) too!
-Learn how to paint laminate furniture here!
+Wood is the best to paint, but you can also paint laminate (the plastic feeling type)!
+Learn how to paint laminate furniture here.
+You can also learn how to choose the right furniture for painting in this guide!

-You don’t have to buy fancy name-brand furniture paint to be able to paint furniture!
-You can actually use latex if you want!
-(Check out the best paint to use on furniture here!)
+You don’t have to buy fancy name brand paint!
+You can actually use latex if you want.
+Learn what paint to use on a dresser here!

-But, you have to prep furniture for painting by cleaning it, scuff sanding, and priming with a good primer that will stick well.
+But, you have to prep by cleaning, scuff sanding, and priming with a good primer that will stick well.
+Get all the tips and tricks on how to prepare furniture for painting here and how to clean furniture before painting here.

-Latex paint on its own can’t stick to furniture very well, and it will just be a mess if you try to.
-My favorite, cheapest paint for furniture is to turn latex paint into chalk paint!
+Latex on its own can’t stick to furniture very well, and it will just be a mess if you try to.
+My favorite, affordable way is to turn latex into chalk paint!
+Get my homemade chalk paint recipe here.

-Get my chalk paint recipe here!
-This Rustoleum chalk paint is a cheaper option as well!
-It usually has better adhesion than homemade chalk paint, making it frustration-free!
+This Rustoleum chalk paint is a budget friendly option as well!
+It usually has better adhesion than the homemade version, making it frustration free!

 How to Paint Cheap Furniture

-This post on how to paint furniture is a great tutorial that shows you exactly how I paint all of my cheap furniture!
+This post on how to paint furniture with chalk paint is a great tutorial that shows you exactly how I transform all of my inexpensive finds!
+Get more tips on how to paint furniture on a budget in this post.

-If you’re interested, I can write about how to make money painting furniture as well!
-And if your cheap furniture has some damage, learn how to repair damaged furniture here!
+If you’re interested, here’s all about how to make money painting furniture as well!
+And if your cheap piece has some damage, learn how to repair damaged furniture here.
+Happy hunting!!

 Grab this super convenient How to Repair Furniture Ebook with all of our secrets on how to repair furniture for only $14.